Gadreel/dcserver/packages/dc/dcChrono/notes.md

 Participant - TODO.
 Present - who all was present at the event.
 Present is defined as someone who was able to (or reasonably could have) meaningfully engage the circumstances of the event.
 Witness - who had real time information about the event but was not able to meaningfully engage the circumstances of the event.
+React - later thoughts or feelings about the event

 Each role may have start and end times (or duration).
 If the event is a journey and if the role is participant then it is assumed typically that the participant is on the same part of the path as defined in the event.
 However, participant can be marked as remote and then not assumed as at the give path.